medicare part d

 faq collapse icon faq expand icon

-Coverage for specific drugs like Ozempic depends on the formulary of the Medicare Part D plan you select.
+Coverage for specific drugs like Ozempic depends on the formulary of the Medicare Part D plan or Medicare Advantage Prescription Drug plan you select.
 Since formularies vary by plan, you’ll need to check the specifics of your plan to see whether Ozempic, a medication typically prescribed to improve blood sugar in adults with type 2 diabetes, is covered.

 How does Medicare Part D work?